jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 rpki1/aspas?providerAutnum=ZZZZ

-ZZZZ is an autonomous system number within the "providerAutnum" property of an ASPA, as described in (#aspa_object_class).
+ZZZZ is an autonomous system number within the "providerAutnums" property of an ASPA, as described in (#aspa_object_class).
 The following URL would be used to find information for ASPAs with provider autonomous system number 65542: